I can always tell when you’re having a particular problem out there. For example, marketing a service.

 When you’re in the services sector and you deliver those services yourself, you are not only the face of the business, you are the business.

 The bottom line is, you should market yourself and your business along with each other, but you should also brand yourself separately.

 Yeah...I can hear your confusion.

-When you brand yourself, you can leverage yourself as a brand and easily start a business in any niche of our choice.
+When you brand yourself, you can leverage yourself as a brand and easily start any business in any niche of your choice.

 3. The purpose for marketing a service is obvious